KenIjiwoye/ngtodo/README.md

 ## What's next?

-Add in Firebase auth functionality
+Add in Firebase auth functionality (Done)

-# Data2

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+- Still need to make it show only current user data.

 ## Development server